astafford2/Web-based-API-Simulator-Developer-Portal/Documentation/Development.md

-                ├── Navbar.vue                      # Component that contains HTML for the navigation bar featured on App.vue ├── Footer.vue                      # Component that contains HTML for the footer featured on App.vue └── Sidebar.vue                     # Component that contains HTML for the References sidebar ├── repositories\                   # Folder containing repository pattern Javascript files ├── CollectionRepository.js         # Javascript file that points to our web api object "Collection" and creates methods for it
+                ├── Navbar.vue                      # Component that contains HTML for the navigation bar featured on App.vue ├── Footer.vue                      # Component that contains HTML for the footer featured on App.vue └── Sidebar.vue                     # Component that contains HTML for the References sidebar ├── css\                            # Folder containing CSS files for Tailwind CSS ├── tailwind.css                      # File for configuring Tailwind CSS ├── repositories\                   # Folder containing repository pattern Javascript files ├── CollectionRepository.js         # Javascript file that points to our web api object "Collection" and creates methods for it
+                ├── ConsoleRepository.js            # Javascript file that points to our web api object "Console" and creates methods for it
                 ├── DataLoaderRepository            # Javascript file that points to our web api object "ApiJson" and creates methods for it
                 ├── EndpointRepository.js           # Javascript file that points to our web api object "Endpoint" and creates methods for it
                 ├── FormDataRepository.js           # Javascript file that points to our web api object "FormData" and creats a post method